-54. SDSDRCL also contracted with outside forensics experts Forensic Science Associates, an unaccredited lab, to conduct DNA testing and analysis on various items of evidence collected during the investigation of Robert Dorotik's murder, and FSA employee Alan KEEL was assigned to conduct the testing.
-Among the items of evidence KEEL analyzed were three swabs collected from the bed of the Dorotiks' Ford F-250 truck bed.
-On September 1, 2000, KEEL concluded in a written report, signed by FSA director Edward T. Blake, that "blood was detected" on two swabs collected from the truck and that DNA testing showed that Robert Dorotik could not be eliminated as the source of that blood.
+52. SDSDRCL also contracted with outside forensics experts Forensic Science Associates, an unaccredited lab, to conduct DNA testing and analysis on various items of evidence collected during the investigation of Robert Dorotik's murder, and FSA employee Alan Keel was assigned to conduct the testing.
+Among the items of evidence Keel analyzed were three swabs collected from the bed of the Dorotiks' Ford F-250 truck bed.
+On September 1, 2000, Keel concluded in a written report, signed by FSA director Edward T. Blake, that "blood was detected" on two swabs collected from the truck and that DNA testing showed that Robert Dorotik could not be eliminated as the source of that blood.
 In fact, no scientific testing ever confirmed the presence of blood on the swabs collected from the truck.
-KEEL admitted under oath in 2021 that the testing conducted in 2000 was based on an "inference" that blood was present in the truck, but blood was never confirmed to be present.
-KEEL further admitted that the presence of the very low quantity of Robert Dorotik's DNA detected in the Dorotiks' truck bed could have come from a source other than blood, such as mucus or saliva.
+Keel admitted under oath in 2021 that the testing conducted in 2000 was based on an "inference" that blood was present in the truck, but blood was never confirmed to be present.
+Keel further admitted that the presence of the very low quantity of Robert Dorotik's DNA detected in the Dorotiks' truck bed could have come from a source other than blood, such as mucus or saliva.

-- bed, so further testing was not possible.
-KEEL also destroyed his bench notes from the testing he conducted in 2000, making peer review of his work impossible.
-Based on KEEL's analysis and the report singed by Blake in 2000, Plaintiff's trial counsel entered into a stipulation at trial in 2001, which stated, in part: "BLOOD FROM THE TRUCK BED: THIS BLOOD ORIGINATES FROM THE SAME MALE INDIVIDUAL WHO IS THE SOURCE OF THE BLOOD FROM THE SYRINGE AND THE BLOOD FROM THE BEDROOM . . .
-ROBERT DOROTIK CANNOT BE ELIMINATED AS THE SOURCE OF BLOOD FROM THIS AREA . . ."
-Defense counsel entered into this stipulation based on the false representation by defendant KEEL, directly or indirectly, that sufficient DNA testing had been done to determine the blood on the truck bed, on the syringe and the bedroom were all from the same male individual. - 56.
-SDSD Crime Lab personnel failed to alert the SDDA and defense counsel of results of forensic testing favorable to Ms. Dorotik, including the FTIR spectroscopy testing conducted by Melinda Bonta Ronka, who determined particles on Robert Dorotik's fractured skull bones were consistent with paint from a crowbar, not a household hammer as Dr. Sperber testified and the prosecution told the jury at trial.
+53. Keel consumed the entire sample collected from the Dorotiks' truck bed, so further testing was not possible.
+Keel also destroyed his bench notes from the testing he conducted in 2000, making peer review of his work impossible.
+Based on Keel's analysis and the report singed by Blake in 2000, Plaintiff's trial counsel entered into a stipulation at trial in 2001, which stated, in part: "BLOOD FROM THE TRUCK BED: THIS BLOOD ORIGINATES FROM THE SAME MALE

+2 During Plaintiff's 2021 preliminary hearing, the SDDA's Office withdrew MERRITT as an expert witness and instead used him as a percipient witness to the crime scene.

+54. SDSD Crime Lab personnel failed to alert the SDDA and defense counsel of results of forensic testing favorable to Ms. Dorotik, including the FTIR spectroscopy testing conducted by Melinda Bonta Ronka, who determined particles on Robert Dorotik's fractured skull bones were consistent with paint from a crowbar, not a household hammer as Dr. Sperber testified and the prosecution told the jury at trial.